suixinsuo/olympus-protocol/docs/GettingStarted.md

 For the complete documentation of the BasicFund, please refer to [OlympusBasicFund.sol](./OlympusBasicFund).

-Customize our template
+Customize your template
 ----------------------

 Let’s suppose we are going to launch a new fund which only accepts a maximum of 100 lucky investors.
-It will only accept new investors if a current holder quits when the maximum is reached.
+Once there are 100 investors in the fund, a new investor can only invest if a current investor leaves the fund.

 First, create contract level variables for the maximum number of investors and the current number of investors.